What is the DIN Internship Program?

 What will happen next?

-DIN will review and verify student applications against the selection criteria.
+- DIN and host companies will review and verify student applications against the selection criteria.

-Internships can start in November 2022, following the execution of the agreement between a company and a university.
-DIN will transfer the internship allowance to the student’s supervisor, who will arrange the payment for an individual student.
+- Internships can start upon the execution of the agreement between a company, a student and a university.
+DIN will transfer the internship allowance to the student’s supervisor, and the student’s university will arrange the payment to the student.